chrislohmeier/worldbuilding-wiki/Twigly Bramblethorn.md

 Twigly was born somewhere in the [[Wooded North]] of [[Callestia]].
 After the death of his parents, he joined a circus.
 He eventually wound up in the city of [[Gladiolus]], where [[Popper]] convinced him to join [[The Party]].

+Twigly is bound to give 200 gp to someone in need on his mother's memory.

 ## Player information